-Figure 4 King Chlodovech [Clovis]
+Figure 4.
+King Chlodovech [Clovis]

-The Anglo-French hostilities of the Seven Years War, where Bougainville and Cook both fought in North America, but on opposite sides, ended in a humiliating defeat in 1763.
+The Anglo-French hostilities of the Seven Years War, where incidentally Bougainville and Cook both fought, on opposite sides, in North America, ended again in a humiliating defeat in 1763.
 France lost its North American and Indian colonies.
 The urge to compensate for this was an important French sentiment for the rest of the 18th century.
 Towards the end of that century came the French Revolution.

 Britain had already had its civil war.
-It had beheaded the king and had its Republic from the late 1640's achieving a constitutional monarchy after its "Glorious Revolution" in 1688.
-There was no longer any need to conquer feudalism through violent revolution.
+It had beheaded the king and the formation of a Republic in the 1640's, achieving a constitutional monarchy after its "Glorious Revolution" in 1688.
+There was no need any more for conquering feudalism through a violent revolution.
 France, however, was still suffering a badly managed feudal system in the 18th century.
-Influential writers like Montesquieu, Voltaire and Rousseau represented feudalism as a complete anachronism.
+Influential writers like Montesquieu, Voltaire and Rousseau presented feudalism as a complete anachronism.
 This stimulated the arrival of a violent and chaotic revolution, where the power initially landed with mob leaders, such as Robespierre, Danton and the bloodthirsty Marat, some of whom ended up on the guillotine themselves.

-Out of its revolutionary melee emerged army officer Napoléon Bonaparte, rising quickly through the ranks, thanks to his military successes in continental Europe.
+Out of this melee emerged army officer Napoléon Bonaparte, rising quickly through the ranks, thanks to his military successes in continental Europe.
 He became First Consul, heading an all powerful troika, as a result of his Coup d'État de Brumaire in 1799.